Variety (magazine): 20th century

-Death of Sime Silverman

-Silverman had passed on the editorship of the Weekly Variety to Abel Green as his replacement in 1933.
+Silverman passed on the editorship of the Weekly Variety to Abel Green as his replacement in 1933.
 He remained as publisher until his death later that year, soon after launching Daily Variety.
-Silverman's son Sidne succeeded him as publisher of both publications but upon contracting tuberculosis in 1936 he could no longer take a day to day role at the paper.
+Silverman's son Sidne succeeded him as publisher of both publications but upon contracting tuberculosis in 1936 he could no longer take a day-to-day role at the paper.
 Green, the editor, and Harold Erichs, the treasurer and chief financial officer, ran the paper during his illness.
 Following Sidne's death in 1950, his only son Syd Silverman, was the sole heir to what was then Variety Inc. Young Syd's legal guardian Erichs, who had started at Variety as an office boy, assumed the presidency.

 Ungar remained editor of Daily Variety until his death in 1950.

 He was followed by Joe Schoenfeld.

-In 1953 Army Archerd took over the "Just for Variety" column on page two of Daily Variety and swiftly became popular in Hollywood.
-Archerd broke countless exclusive stories, reporting from film sets, announcing pending deals, giving news of star-related hospitalizations, marriages, and births.
+In 1953, Army Archerd took over the "Just for Variety" column on page two of Daily Variety and swiftly became popular in Hollywood.
+Archerd broke countless exclusive stories, reporting from film sets, announcing pending deals, and giving news of star-related hospitalizations, marriages, and births.
 The column appeared daily for 52 years until September 1, 2005.

 Erichs continued to oversee Variety until 1956.
 After that date, Syd Silverman managed the company as publisher of both the Weekly Variety in New York and the Daily Variety in Hollywood.

 Thomas M. Pryor, former Hollywood bureau chief of The New York Times, became editor of Daily Variety in 1959.
 Under Pryor, Daily Variety expanded from 8 pages to 32 pages and also saw circulation increase from 8,000 to 22,000.

-Green remained as editor of Variety until his death in 1973, with Syd taking over the role.
+Green remained editor of Variety until he died in 1973, with Syd taking over.

-Acquisition by Cahners

 In 1987, Variety was sold to Cahners Publishing for $64 million.
 In December 1987, Syd handed over editorship of Variety to Roger Watkins.
 After 29 years as editor of Daily Variety, Tom Pryor handed over to his son Pete in June 1988.

 On December 7, 1988, Watkins proposed and oversaw the transition to four-color print.
 Upon its launch, the new-look Variety measured one inch shorter with a washed-out color on the front.
-The old front-page box advertisement was replaced by a strip advertisement, along with the first photos published in Variety since Sime gave up using them in the old format in 1920: they depicted Sime, Abel and Syd.
+The old front-page box advertisement was replaced by a strip advertisement, along with the first photos published in Variety since Sime gave up using them in the old format in 1920: they depicted Sime, Abel, and Syd.

 For 20 years from 1989, Variety's editor-in-chief was Peter Bart, originally only of the weekly New York edition, with Michael Silverman (Syd's son) running the Daily in Hollywood.
 Bart had worked previously at Paramount Pictures and The New York Times.

-Syd Silverman remained as publisher until 1990 when he was succeeded on Weekly Variety by Gerard A. Byrne and on Daily Variety by Sime Silverman's great-grandson, Michael Silverman.
+Syd remained as publisher until 1990 when he was succeeded on Weekly Variety by Gerard A. Byrne and on Daily Variety by Sime Silverman's great-grandson, Michael Silverman.
 Syd became chairman of both publications.